 General Mosquito is warning the “NDC will sooner than later if this level of impunity persists, be compelled to engage in a legitimate social revolution to protest the inability of President Akufo-Addo to protect the good people of this country”.

-“President Akufo-Addo’s 'All die be die' despicable class of leadership shall not be allowed to fester,” he stressed.
+“President Akufo-Addo’s 'All die be die' despicable style of leadership shall not be allowed to fester,” he stressed.